johnvergilbulac93/weather-app/README.md

 # User Experience/UX
  -Where tourist can search places where they want to go.
- -Provide travel information.
- -Provide Weather Forecast
+Provide travel information and weather forecast

 # User Interface/UI
   # Tailwind CSS